 2018, 9/10

 Like one of my favourite 2017 records, Charly Bliss’ Guppy, The Beths’ power-pop is rooted in 1990s guitar-rock.
 But where Charly Bliss’ vocals are high-pitched and excitable, The Beths’ Elizabeth Stokes is a typically deadpan New Zealander.
-Stokes’ likeable, low-key personality is upfront in the album’s most immediate song; the title track has Stokes delivering self-effacing lines like:
+Stokes’ likeable, low-key personality is upfront in the album’s most immediate song.
+Stokes delivers self-effacing lines on the title track like:

 Future heart break, future headaches